marclamberts/soccerdonna_scraper/docs/source/index.rst

-Welcome to documentations for every model of Waltzing Analytics!
+Welcome to WA-Models documentation!
 ===================================

-**WA-Models** is a collection Python libraries for data enthousiast with focus on football/soccer, basketball, AFL and Ice hockey.
+WA-Models is a collection of Python libraries for data enthusiasts, with a focus on football/soccer, basketball, AFL, and ice hockey.

 Check out the :doc:`soccerdonna_scraper` section for further information, including how to :ref:`installation` the project.

 .. note::